Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-If, when carrying out inspections at work sites or otherwise carrying out their responsibilities under this chapter, the director or TERO compliance officers have reason to believe that a requirement of a Tribal, Federal, state, or local law, act, or regulation, other than the ones included in this chapter, may have been violated by a party, the director and TERO compliance officers are authorized to document such possible violations, to report said violations to the appropriate enforcement agency, and, to the extent that resources permit and the director determines it to be appropriate, assist that agency in its attempt to investigate and cure the possible violation.
+If, when carrying out inspections at work sites or otherwise carrying out their responsibilities under this chapter, the TERO Director or TERO compliance officers have reason to believe that a requirement of a tribal, federal, state, or local law, act, or regulation, other than the ones included in this chapter, may have been violated by a party, the Director and TERO compliance officers are authorized to document such possible violations, to report said violations to the appropriate enforcement agency, and, to the extent that resources permit and the Director determines it to be appropriate, assist that agency in its attempt to investigate and cure the possible violation.

 Historical and Statutory Notes